Elysian Energy Review & Rates

 On the flipside, there are a range of fees to watch out for, including a paper billing fee, credit card merchant fee, connection charge, disconnection charge, dishonour fee, and an over the counter fee.

 Should I switch to Elysian Energy?

-Elysian Energy follows the likes of Powershop by offering simplified (arguably) plans on a monthly prepaid allowance, where it claims you’ll receive regularly low rates.
+Elysian Energy claims to offer a simplified (arguably) approach to plans on a monthly subscription, where it states you’ll receive regularly low rates.

 Elysian also follows a few major electricity retailers in promoting a ‘simplified’ pricing model, perhaps as a result of recent scrutiny over a lack of transparency in the energy industry.
 Big discounts don’t always mean big savings, and retailers like Elysian seem to be looking for new models to attract customers.